TheShade66/Antistasi-Plus-Chernarus-Cold-War-GM-VN/README.md

 - changed musica.sqf with my personal version
 - removed all sqfc files to prevent further issues
 - changed boxes at spawn

+Notes:
+- musica sqf.
+I can add A2 CUP music